vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 - [AxelarGasService.sol](https://etherscan.io/address/0x2d5d7d31F671F86C782533cc367F14109a082712#code) is a contract that handles cross-chain gas payments.
 It accepts payments for covering gas costs on the destination chain.
 Gas payments should occur with the same parameters right before calling callContract or callContractWithToken on the gateway.

-#### Smart Contract Ownership
+### Access Control

-Smart Contract Ownership refers to the control over the smart contract code and its execution.
+Access control refers to the control over the smart contract code and its execution.
 In this section, we will discuss the risks associated with smart contract ownership and how they can be mitigated to ensure the security of the network.

-##### AxelarGatewayProxyMultisig.sol
+#### AxelarGatewayProxyMultisig.sol
 AxelarGatewayProxyMultisig.sol is the central contract of the Axelar network and is owned by a multisignature scheme that is implemented in AdminMultisigBase.sol.
 This scheme allows multiple addresses to collectively own and control the contract.
 The contract coordinates various library contracts such as AxelarGateway.sol, AxelarGatewayProxy.sol, and AxelarAuthWeighted.sol.
 Additionally, it integrates with other library contracts to provide additional functionalities, such as cross-chain gas payments, token deployment, and signature authentication checks.

 At present (i.e. epoch 3) the [admin threshold is set to 4](https://etherscan.io/address/0x4F4495243837681061C4743b74B3eEdf548D56A5#readProxyContract#F2) out of 8 addresses.
 The owner addresses are listed below: